kellyjonbrazil/jc/CONTRIBUTING.md

 ```

 ## Tests
 It is essential to have good command output sample coverage and tests to keep the `jc` parser quality high.
-Many parsers include calculated timestamp fields using the `jc.utils.timestamp()` class.

-Naive timestamps created with this class should be generated on a system configured with the "America/Los_Angeles" timezone on linux/macOS/unix and "Pacific Standard Time" timezone on Windows for tests to pass on the Github Actions CI tests.
+Many parsers include calculated timestamp fields using the `jc.utils.timestamp` class.
+Naive timestamps created with this class should be generated on a system configured with the "**America/Los_Angeles**" timezone on linux/macOS/unix and "**Pacific Standard Time**" timezone on Windows for tests to pass on the Github Actions CI tests.
 This timezone should be configured on your local system before running the tests locally, as well.

 ## Any contributions you make will be under the MIT Software License
 In short, when you submit code changes, your submissions are understood to be under the same [MIT License](http://choosealicense.com/licenses/mit/) that covers the project.
 Feel free to contact the maintainers if that's a concern.